🇮🇪COURTS

 10.2 Statutory declaration as to service by ordinary post

-The form captures details about the documents served, the date of posting, the address they were sent to, and a declaration that the service was properly carried out.
+The form captures details about the documents sent, the date of posting, the address where they were sent, and a declaration that they were properly delivered by ordinary post.

 Risk Radar

-• The most common mistake is failing to have the declaration properly witnessed by an appropriate person.
+• The most common mistake is not having the form properly witnessed and signed.

 Plain English